Energy-momentum tensor form factors and spin density distribution in the nucleon calculated in a quantized Skyrme model with vector mesons: Results: comparison of the canonical and Belinfante EMTs

 Finally, Fig.~\ref{fig:ff_JG} presents the angular-momentum form factor, $J(t)$, extracted from the mixed components.
 For the Belinfante EMT, $T^{0i}_\text{Bel}=T^{i0}_\text{Bel}$ follows from the symmetric nature, and $\mathcal{G}(t)\equiv 0$ by construction.
 For the canonical EMT, where $T^{0i}_\text{can}\neq T^{i0}_\text{can}$ in general, we extract $\calG(t)$ from the antisymmetric part as well as $J_\text{can}(t)$ from the symmetric combination, following the prescription in Sec.~\ref{sec:general_framework}.
 At $t=0$, the normalization $J_\text{Bel}(0)=1/2$ reflects the spin-$1/2$ nature of the nucleon.
 In close analogy with the mechanical form factor, the comparison of $J_\text{can}(t)$ and $J_\text{Bel}(t)$ provides an explicit estimate of the pseudogauge systematics in the off-forward angular-momentum sector.
+The plot of $J_\text{Bel}(t)$ is in good agreement with the phenomenological extraction, while it is systematically smaller than the lattice results over the plotted range.
 We make a remark here; when $J(t)$ is inferred phenomenologically through $J(t)=\frac{1}{2}\left[A(t)+B(t)\right]$ from twist-2 GPDs, the uncertainties in $A(t)$ and $B(t)$ would propagate directly into $J(t)$ at finite $t$.
-In many phenomenological parameterizations, the exact forward-limit constraint for the total EMT, $A(0)=1$ and $B(0)=0$, is imposed, so that the DVCS data primarily constrain the $t$-dependence rather than the overall normalization.
+In many phenomenological parameterizations, the exact forward-limit constraint for the total EMT, $A(0)=1$ and $B(0)=0$, is imposed, so that the experimental data primarily constrain the $t$-dependence rather than the overall normalization.

-Unlike the Belinfante case, the canonical result finds $J_\text{can}(0)\neq 1/2$.
-This is not in conflict with angular-momentum conservation.
-It is worth emphasizing that the forward-limit normalization, $J(0)=1/2$, is enforced for the Belinfante EMT, for which the mixed components already encode the conserved total angular momentum.
+Unlike the Belinfante case, the canonical result finds $J_\text{can}(0)\neq 1/2$, not representing the total angular momentum.
+It is worth emphasizing that the forward-limit normalization, $J_\text{Bel}(0)=1/2$, is enforced for the Belinfante EMT, for which the mixed components already encode the conserved total angular momentum.
 In contrast, for the canonical EMT with $T^{0i}_\text{can}\neq T^{i0}_\text{can}$, $J_\text{can}(t)$ extracted from the symmetric combination need not, by itself, coincide with the total spin at $t=0$.
 In our parametrization, the OAM charge in the canonical pseudogauge becomes $L_\text{can}=J_\text{can}(0)+\frac{1}{2}\mathcal{G}_\text{can}(0)=0.36$.
 As shown in Sec.~\ref{sec:results_spin}, we can estimate the spin angular-momentum contribution in the same pseudogauge, and it turns out to be $S_\text{can}=0.14$.
 In this way, we can confirm:

 within numerical accuracy.

 We note that although $\calG(t)$ is sometimes interpreted as something related to the axial-vector form factor, $G_A(t)$, this identification applies to the kinetic Ji tensor only~\cite{Lorce:2015lna, Won:2025dgc}.
 In our case, $\calG$ is defined from the antisymmetric part of the canonical EMT, and therefore, such a direct correspondence with the axial-vector form factor does not necessarily hold.